Mikko-Finell/isoblitz/README.md

 # IsoBlitz - Isometric realtime strategy game engine

-IsoBlitz is a framework for creating isometric rts games like Starcraft Broodwar, and Age Of Empires.IsoBlitz is meant to be simple, modular, and easily extendable.
+IsoBlitz is a framework for creating isometric rts games like Starcraft Broodwar, and Age Of Empires.
+IsoBlitz is meant to be simple, modular, and easily extendable.
 The design principle is to optimize for robustness and code-readability.
 The following tactics are utilized for moving towards that goal:
 * Create good documentation
 * Enforce code contracts
 * High assertion density